-Bluebeard (also commonly called blue spirea or blue mist) is a low-mounded, deciduous shrub that is valued for its aromatic foliage and late summer flowers which are said to resemble clouds of blue smoke or mist.
+Caryopteris x clandonensis, commonly called bluebeard, blue spirea or blue mist, is a low-mounded, deciduous shrub that is valued for its aromatic foliage and late summer flowers which are said to resemble clouds of blue smoke or mist.
 Clandonensis hybrids typically produce about 18-30” of growth per year, so total shrub height (usually from 2-3’) depends in large part upon the extent of winter dieback and/or the annual spring pruning.
-'Worchester Gold' features golden, ovate to lance-shaped leaves (to 1.5" long) and a profuse, shrub-covering bloom of fragrant, light lavender-blue flowers in terminal and axillary clusters (cymes) from late summer into fall.
+Flowers are very attractive to butterflies, bees and other beneficial insects.
 Foliage is aromatic when brushed with a hand.
-Flowers are very attractive to butterflies, bees and other beneficial insects.

 No serious insect or disease problems.
 Crowns may rot in wet, poorly-drained soils.

 Perennial borders.
 Shrub borders.
 Very effective in large groups or massed.
-Also effective a low hedge.
+Also effective as a low hedge.
 Valued for its late summer to fall flowers when few other shrubs are in bloom.